cytopia/redmine-like-a-boss/README.md

 **Uninstallation**

-When plugins are chosen to be disabled, required tasks are run (down migrations) and the symlink is simply removed.
-The plugin directory will still be there waiting to be enabled again.
+When plugins are chosen to be disabled, required tasks are run (down migrations) after your explicit OK and only the symlink is removed.
+The plugin directory itself will still remain untouched, ready to be enabled again.

 **Updates**